valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 to represent objects or to model other problems when there are group of related fields.
 But what about if we have a plain key value business?

-Imagine we want to use Redis as a cache for many small objects, which can be JSON encoded objects, small HTML fragments, simple key -> boolean values and so forth.
+Imagine we want to use Valkey as a cache for many small objects, which can be JSON encoded objects, small HTML fragments, simple key -> boolean values and so forth.
 Basically, anything is a string -> string map with small keys and values.